Dr Jim Bond, MB, BS, MSc, DPH, DTM, CTH®, FFTM RCPS (Glasg)

 Jim was born and brought up in Zambia.
-Trained in the UK, he has since lived and worked in Botswana, Malawi, South Africa, Madagascar and Mozambique.
+Trained in the UK, he has also lived and worked in Botswana, Malawi, South Africa, Madagascar and Mozambique.
 He has a broad range of medical experience, with particular interests in tropical diseases and public health, developed while working as a doctor in Africa.
+Since returning to Scotland, he has worked in HIV palliative care, Infectious Diseases, Public Health and Occupational Medicine.

 Intrigued by the gulf that often exists between Western and African traditional medicine, Jim for some years pursued a parallel career interest in ethnobotany, (the study of traditional knowledge and uses of plants by local people).
 To this end he studied at the Botanics in Edinburgh and then set up a research, community development and conservation project in SW Madagascar, working with the elusive Mikea forest people and their healers.
 Since 1996, he has led and/or acted as expedition doctor to a range of expeditions and safaris to Belize, Madagascar, Mozambique, Tanzania and the Peruvian Amazon.